 Course load requirements.
 Most financial aid programs are based on a minimum full-time enrollment of twelve hours for undergraduate students and nine to sixteen hours for graduate students, depending on the student's academic program.
-Students may receive financial aid for less than full-time enrollment with the approval of their financial aid counselor.
+Students may receive financial aid for less than full-time enrollment but the financial aid may be adjusted base on the final enrollment.
 Some aid programs require that assistance be reduced proportionately for less than full-time enrollment.
 To receive financial assistance for the summer session, students (except those admitted as transient/non-degree-seeking) must enroll for classes in a six-week term, the nine-week term, or the twelve-week term.